-The 5.45% is taken from your pensionable earnings.
+The amount you contribute is taken from your pensionable earnings.
 Generally, that is money you can expect to earn as a regular part of your contract.
 So earnings through overtime do not count.
 A full (and fun) breakdown can be found here.

-So, if you earn £36,000, £835.20 will be put into the Alpha scheme.
-The next year, the pension provider will adjust this figure depending on the cost of living.
+For example, if you earn £36,000, £835.20 will be put into the Alpha scheme.
+When you hit 68, that £835.20 will make up your annual pension.
+This figure is usully adjusted though to take into consideration the cost of living.
 Usually, this means an increase but that’s not guaranteed.

 Let’s say the cost of living increases 1%, that means at the beginning of year 2, your pension will be worth (based on the aforementioned figure) £843.55.
 And let’s say you don’t get a pay rise, and you earn the same the following year, your pension will be worth £1678.75 at the end of year 2.
 Again, this figure will then be adjusted after the cost of living is decided.